 “We really don’t encounter donor fatigue; we encounter donor ignorance,” Mr. Fox said.
 “Having the story move from Page 12 to Page 1 has had a huge impact.”

-Read the full article at the Globe and Mail
+The full article originally appeared in the Globe and Mail.